 Improvements to Smile

-While a dentist focuses on the health of your teeth such as treating tooth decay and teaching strong oral hygiene, an orthodontist specializes in the alignment of the teeth and jaw issues.
+While a dentist focuses on the health of your teeth, such as oral hygiene and treating tooth decay, an orthodontist specializes in the alignment of the teeth and jaw issues.
 Several of the common issues orthodontists treat include:

-When visiting with your orthodontist at an orthodontics clinic in Vaughan, he or she can provide recommendations on how to improve your current smile as well.
+When visiting with your orthodontist they can provide recommendations on how to improve the function and look of your smile.
 Your orthodontist specializes in various treatment options such as braces and retainers to help improve your smile.

 Ages to See Each Professional

 The age you should first see an orthodontist and a dentist will vary.
-For example, the Canadian Dental Association recommends that before an infant’s first birthday or within six months after the first tooth erupts.
+For example, the Canadian Dental Association recommends a child's first dental visit be around the time their first tooth erupts or by their first birthday.
 However, it is recommended to see an orthodontist much later.
 Children should see an orthodontist before the age of seven or after receiving a recommendation from their dentist.